Jim Simmons: Bridging the Divide between Theory and Application in IT

 That was of particular importance to Simmons as he helped to develop the new Master of Professional Studies in IT Management online program.

-As Senior Director of Applied Computing Programs, Simmons has a wide breadth of knowledge in academics and computing, and the program is designed to give tomorrow’s leaders tools they need to excel in their profession, whichever industry they happen to serve.
+As Senior Director of Information Technology Programs Department, Simmons has a wide breadth of knowledge in academics and computing, and the program is designed to give tomorrow’s leaders tools they need to excel in their profession, whichever industry they happen to serve.
 He emphasized that today’s IT experts need to fully understand how their department fits into the bigger picture.

 “IT is a service industry to the rest of an organization,” said Simmons.
 “Many of our students are looking to the future with a desire to become a CIO or CTO.
 This new program was designed to help those individuals where they are now in their careers and where they hope to go.”